Unveiling 15 New Murals at the Santa Clara County Fairgrounds

 Young Dreamers School in Antigua

 We spent the last part of our trip at the Young Dreamers school in Antigua.
 They had a beautiful wall prepared for a mural.
-The mural was completed by our five person crew in just seven hours!
+The Young Dreamers mural was completed by our five person crew in just seven hours!

 If you are interested a service trip for your family or teenager, I highly recommend Dream Volunteers!
 They run trips in six different countries.
 Next summer Allie wants to go on the teen trip to Vietnam.
 My danger bunny is ready to travel without me.
 Sigh.